-- Under OPP Purpose section: - Updated the language to reflect eHealth Exchange's current hybrid network - Updated the language to reflect that operational monitoring is based on the use case - Updated the language to reflect the scope of the OPP and referenced the eHealth Exchange solution that is currently being used to capture metrics and share information - Updated the language to reflect real-time monitoring - Under the OPP Procedure section: - Updated the language to reflect the eHealth Exchange Hub Dashboard capabilities, staff access and responsibilities, and Participant access and capabilities - Under the Definitions section: - Added definitions for the eHealth Exchange Hub and Hub Dashboard
+- Under OPP Purpose section: - Updated the language to reflect eHealth Exchange's current hybrid network - Updated the language to reflect that operational monitoring is based on the use case - Updated the language to reflect the scope of the OPP and referenced the eHealth Exchange solution that is currently being used to capture metrics and share information - Updated the language to reflect real-time monitoring, 24x7x365 support, no PII/PHI, etc. - Under the OPP Procedure section: - Updated the language to reflect the eHealth Exchange Hub Dashboard capabilities, staff access and responsibilities, and Participant access and capabilities, User Guide information, transaction retention, etc. - Under the Definitions section: - Added definitions for the eHealth Exchange Hub and Hub Dashboard